 What does this all mean for archaeology?
 I strongly believe that material objects with symbolic meaning are an integral part of power relations, since symbols of ethnic identity are often displayed in collective ceremonies or other social activities, the goal of which is political mobilization.
-The symbolist approach championed by Abner Cohen and Teun van Dijk focused particularly on the analysis and interpretation of symbols, and the ideologies and discourses used by political groups and elites to sway mass support as well as to capture the public imagination in order to generate social action.27 Paul Brass even defined ethnic identities as "creations of elites who draw upon, distort, and sometimes fabricate materials from the cultures of the groups they wish to represent, in order to protect their well-being or existence, or to gain political and economic advantage for their groups and for themselves."28 The choice of symbols (that is, of what specific, material objects should represent ethnicity) is never arbitrary.
+The symbolist approach championed by Abner Cohen and Teun van Dijk focused particularly on the analysis and interpretation of symbols, and the ideologies and discourses used by political groups and elites to sway mass support as well as to capture the public imagination in order to generate social action.
+Paul Brass even defined ethnic identities as "creations of elites who draw upon, distort, and sometimes fabricate materials from the cultures of the groups they wish to represent, in order to protect their well-being or existence, or to gain political and economic advantage for their groups and for themselves."
+The choice of symbols (that is, of what specific material objects should represent ethnicity) is never arbitrary.
 The material culture that archaeologists study cannot therefore be treated as a passive reflection of ethnic identity, because it is after all an active element in its negotiation.
-In other words, the right question is not "which pots are Slavic?' but "why are these pots (and no other) used at a given moment and in given circumstances to mark the boundaries of the group named 'Slavs'?"
+In other words, the right question is not "which pots are Slavic?" but in Complex Societies (London: Routledge and Kegan Paul, 1974), 23; Malešević, The Sociology, 115.
+Abner Cohen, The Politics of Elite Culture.
+Explorations in the Dramaturgy of Power in a Modern African Society (Berkeley: University of California Press, 1981); Teun A. van Dijk, Communicating Racism.
+Ethnic Prejudice in Thought and Talk (Newbury Park: Sage, 1987).